Editorial Guide

 • Never input sensitive or confidential information into AI applications as this violates both the Employee Code of Conduct and Malala Fund’s Confidentiality Agreement, which apply to all staff.
 Anything that should not be public information should not be shared on any open AI platform (e.g., personal information about our grantees, co-founders, or other staff members; sensitive financial data).

 • When using AI-generated facts, statistics or data, always independently fact-check them with reputable sources to prevent publishing false or misleading information.
+Include citations or source links in public content.

 • Do not copy and paste text directly from AI applications without checking and adapting the output.
 AI-generated text may be copied from an existing source, and publishing it as your own work would be considered plagiarism.